dadhi/DryIoc/docs/DryIoc.Docs/KindsOfChildContainer.md

 }
 ```

-Again, a cloning here is the fast `O(1)` operation.
+Again, the cloning here is the fast `O(1)` operation.

-By default, the cache is dropped, but you may pass optional argument `preserveCache: true` to keep the cache.
+By default, the cache is dropped but you may pass the optional argument `preserveCache: true` to keep the cache.
-For instance in the example above, we atr just adding a new registration without replacing anything,
+For instance in the example above we are just adding a new registration without replacing anything,
-so the cache from the parent will work just fine.
+so the cache from the parent will proceed to be valid and useful.

 ## With no more registration allowed